akaj-team/selenium-test/Document.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 Implicit waits

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The implicit wait will tell to the web driver to wait for certain amount of time before it throws a "No Such Element Exception".
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The implicit wait will tell to the web driver to wait for certain amount of time before it throws a **"No Such Element Exception"**.

-The default setting is 0.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The default setting is 0.
 Once we set the time, web driver will wait for that time before throwing an exception.

-Implicit wait will accept 2 parameters, the first parameter will accept the time as an integer value and the second parameter will accept the time measurement in terms of SECONDS, MINUTES, MILISECOND, MICROSECONDS, NANOSECONDS, DAYS, HOURS, etc.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Implicit wait will accept 2 parameters, the first parameter will accept the time as an integer value and the second parameter will accept the time measurement in terms of SECONDS, MINUTES, MILISECOND, MICROSECONDS, NANOSECONDS, DAYS, HOURS, etc.

 ```
 driver.manage().timeouts().implicitlyWait(TimeOut, TimeUnit.SECONDS);